DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2018-09-25-disadvantages-of-wordpress.md

 ---
 post_title: The Disadvantages of Wordpress
-date: 2018-09-25T05:00:00.000+00:00
+date: 2018-09-25T05:00:00.000Z
 post_author: Kandace Cortez
 tags: []
-post_intro: |-
+post_intro: >-
   Think of a website as an extension of your business.

   Your current and potential clients are visiting you online.

   You want to give them an easy and pleasant user experience so they can associate positive feelings with your business.

   You can give them this experience by having a fully functioning website that loads up quickly.
-post_image: "/uploads/CodeThumb.jpg"
+post_image: /uploads/CodeThumb.jpg
+post_highlight: >-
-post_highlight: Think of a website as an extension of your business.
+  Think of a website as an extension of your business.
 Your current and potential clients are visiting you online.
 You want to give them an easy and pleasant user experience so they can associate positive feelings with your business.
 You can give them this experience by having a fully functioning website that loads up quickly.
 post_type:
   - blog
   - blog
 product:
   - search amplifier
   - website management
+_template: post_template
 ---

 It’s important to note that not all websites are created equally.

 Websites can experience technical difficulties and may need a lot of management from an agency, especially if it is created on WordPress.